dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

     > **Note**: ***MAKE SURE YOU ARE RUNNING THESE COMMANDS ON THE INTEL NUC VIA AN SSH SESSION.***

     > **Note**: If you are using PuTTY, you can copy the command below to your computer's clipboard, then right-click on the PuTTY window to paste it into the remote ssh command prompt.
 Other ssh clients should offer a similar paste option.
+You can do the same for the commands in the following steps.
+You will need to press enter in your ssh session after the last commmand pasted to make it run as the carriage return is not included in the text pasted from the clipboard.

     The commands will not return any result unless there was a problem.
 They are simply adding some public key values used by the apt-get package repositories we will be installing from in the coming steps: